DevBiddlecombe/Capstone1L3---CRM-SQL/README.md

 Focusing on OOP I have integrated the program to manage data via MySql

-The program will now store multiple projects on a local MySql server
+The program will now store multiple projects and client data on a local MySql server

 Open projects can be editied via the program